awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 # Working with custom inventory<a name="sysman-inventory-custom"></a>

-You can assign any metadata you want to your instances by creating *custom inventory*\.
+You can assign any metadata you want to your instances by creating AWS Systems Manager Inventory *custom inventory*\.
 For example, let's say you manage a large number of servers in racks in your data center, and these servers have been configured as Systems Manager managed instances\.
 Currently, you store information about server rack location in a spreadsheet\.
 With custom inventory, you can specify the rack location of each instance as metadata on the instance\.
 When you collect inventory by using Systems Manager, the metadata is collected with other inventory metadata\.
 You can then port all inventory metadata to a central Amazon S3 bucket by using [Resource Data Sync](sysman-inventory-resource-data-sync.html) and query the data\.

 **Note**
 Systems Manager supports a maximum of 20 custom inventory types per AWS account\.